aws-quickstart/cdk-eks-blueprints/docs/addons/istio-base.md

 workloadgroups.networking.istio.io           2022-05-05T02:16:23Z
 ```

-Note that the all the CRDs are created in the `istio-system` namespace.
+Note that the all the CRDs are created in provided namespace (istio-system by default).

 Once deployed, it allows the control plane to be installed.